 Each year Moseley School opens Spring Hill College (the former Moseley Grammar School building) to association members and the general public as part of English Heritage Open Days.
-This year the building will be open for FREE guided tours on Saturday 15th September between 13:00 and 16:30.
-No booking is necessary just come along with your family and friends and enjoy a few hours wandering around this icon building - you never know who you might meet!.
-Refreshments, displays and memorabilia will be available.
+This year the building was open for FREE guided tours on Saturday 15th September when we welcomed around 200 visitors who came along with their family and friends to enjoy a few hours wandering around this iconic building.

 Guided Tour by Rod Ling (2011)

 No dampener on Heritage Open Day 2017

 Once again enthusiasts turned up in remarkable numbers for Heritage Open Day in last September when Springfield College at Moseley School opened to the public for four hours.